NikolayKul/Android-mvp-comparison/README.md

 ### [EasyMvp](https://github.com/NikolayKul/Android-mvp-comparison/tree/easy_mvp)

-:heavy_plus_sign: Uses annotation processing
+:small_blue_diamond: Uses annotation processing
-:heavy_plus_sign: Keeps Presenter alive during configuration changes
-:heavy_plus_sign: No entry barrier
-:heavy_plus_sign: Kotlin friendly
-:heavy_plus_sign: Dagger friendly
-:heavy_plus_sign: Can be applied to a custom View
+:small_blue_diamond: The API consists of a few classes and annotations
-:heavy_minus_sign: Doesn't restore previous view state after configuration changes
+:warning: Doesn't restore previous view state after configuration changes
+:warning: There's a [bug](https://github.com/6thsolution/EasyMVP/issues/44) with the latest [Dagger](https://github.com/google/dagger) release

 Furthermore it has a few additional features like [RxApi](http://6thsolution.github.io/EasyMVP/rx-api-javadoc/), but they are not particularly useful.
-Btw there's a [bug](https://github.com/6thsolution/EasyMVP/issues/44) with the latest [Dagger](https://github.com/google/dagger) release.

 ### [Moxy](https://github.com/NikolayKul/Android-mvp-comparison/tree/moxy)

-:heavy_plus_sign: Uses annotation processing
+:small_blue_diamond: Uses annotation processing
-:heavy_plus_sign: Keeps Presenter alive during configuration changes
-:heavy_plus_sign: No entry barrier
-:heavy_plus_sign: Kotlin friendly
-:heavy_plus_sign: Can be applied to a custom View
-:heavy_plus_sign: Restore previous view state after configuration changes
+:small_blue_diamond: Flexible API
-:heavy_minus_sign: It's not that easy to [provide a Presenter](https://github.com/Arello-Mobile/Moxy/issues/100) using [Dagger](https://github.com/google/dagger)
+:warning: It's not that easy to [provide a Presenter using Dagger](https://github.com/Arello-Mobile/Moxy/issues/100)

 The main feature is a `ViewState`.
 It's a stack of view commands (e.g. `showLoading`, `showError`) defined in the view interface.
 Moxy restores the previous view state by applying these commands from the stack depending on [StateStrategies](https://github.com/Arello-Mobile/Moxy/wiki/View-commands-state-strategy) (e.g. it can apply a command every phone rotation or only once)